dotnet/AspNetCore.Docs/aspnetcore/getting-started-1.1.md

 ---
 # Getting Started with ASP.NET Core 1.1

+> [!NOTE]
-These instructions are for ASP.NET Core 1.1.
+> These instructions are for ASP.NET Core 1.1.
 Looking for the latest version?
-See [the latest version of this tutorial](xref:getting-started).
+See [the 2.0 version of this tutorial](xref:getting-started).

 1. Install the .NET Core 1.1 SDK from the [.NET Core downloads page](https://www.microsoft.com/net/download/core).